-Use the check boxes to indicate (i) if the proposed course is a topics course and (ii) if the topics course can be held multiple times under different titles.
-Check both boxes where both apply.
-If a topics course can be held multiple times under different titles, indicate this in the course description.
-See Section V B above and examples of course descriptions in Appendix II.
+- Use the check boxes to indicate (i) if the proposed course is a topics course and (ii) if the topics course can be held multiple times under different titles.
+Check both boxes where both apply. - If a topics course can be held multiple times under different titles, indicate this in the course description.
+See Section V B above and examples of course descriptions beginning on page 14.